KannaKit/8_week_SQL_challenge_with_python/Case Study #7 - Balanced Tree Clothing Co/Transaction Analysis.md

 ---

-### 3. What was the total discount amount for all products?
+### 3. What are the 25th, 50th and 75th percentile values for the revenue per transaction?

 ```TSQL
 WITH cte AS (